 Shaping a Digital World is suitable as a textbook for capstone courses in computer science, information technology, and computer/electrical engineering which deal with perspectival issues in the discipline.

 This book has been used at Redeemer University College, Dordt College, Calvin College and other schools as a text for capstone CS courses.
 These courses make use of the book to help provide a biblical framework for approaching issues in the discipline.
-Other resources are consulted alongside the book to provide further background on specific issues such as intellectual property, privacy, robo-ethics, freedom of speech, artificial intelligence, as well as computer crimes, risks and failures.
+Other resources are consulted alongside the book to provide further background on specific issues such as intellectual property, privacy, ethics, freedom of speech, artificial intelligence, as well as computer crimes, risks and failures.
 Some references that provide further information on issues like these include books such as A Gift of Fire and Blown to Bits.

 - slides to accompany the book (PDF and ODP)

 - diagram of the modal aspects introduced in chapter 2

 The following are some sample syllabi of "perspectival" captsone courses (some of which make use of this book).
 These syllabi are being shared to provide examples of ideas and approaches that have been used for capstone courses in CS and engineering at Christian colleges.

 - CMPT470 capstone course at The King's University